dsobko/credible.test/README.md

 Project is built on next technologies and frameworks:

 * Java
+* Kotlin (actually this app was developed on Kotlin, and then decompiled to Java.
+To retrieve original Kotlin version of application please checkout commit *dcbe861* Master branch is on Java)
 * Spring Boot - DI framework
 * Gradle - Dependency Management
 * Selenide - Selenium library extension